-- 0% loans via a military emergency-relief fund.
-Each branch of the military has an emergency-relief fund offering small interest-free loans.
-For more information, contact your base community service office, or visit Army Emergency Relief (www.aerhq.org), Navy-Marine Corps Relief Society (nmcrs.org), Air Force Aid Society (afas.org) or Coast Guard Mutual Assistance (cgmahq.org). - ▶ Credit unions.
-Credit unions on base often offer shortterm loans at reasonable interest rates.
+▶ 0% loans via a military emergency-relief fund.
+Each branch of the military has an emergency-relief fund that offers small interest-free loans for emergencies.

+And these loans are becoming even more accessible: Army Emergency Relief changed its policy last year to allow soldiers to ask AER directly for assistance and apply for loans online without having to go through their chain of command.
+For more information, contact the community service office at your base, or visit Army Emergency Relief (www.aerhq. org), Navy-Marine Corps Relief Society (nmcrs.org), Air Force Aid Society (afas.org) or Coast Guard Mutual Assistance (cgmahq.org).

+Credit unions.
+Credit unions on base often offer short-term loans at reasonable interest rates.
 Some even offer small emergency loans to members of the military with little or no credit check.

-A word of caution: If you are borrowing to cover regular expenses, you may be grappling with bigger issues.
-Consider meeting with a Personal Financial Manager on base or a credit counselor who can help you set up a budget, pay down debt and prioritize spending.
+A word of caution: If you have to borrow to cover regular expenses, you may be grappling with a bigger issue than a short-term emergency.
+Consider meeting with a Personal Financial Manager on base or a credit counselor who can help you set up a budget, pay down debt and prioritize your spending.